-Dr Theodore Koutmeridis is a Senior Lecturer in Economics at the Adam Smith Business School at the University of Glasgow, where he coordinates the Behaviour, Structure and Interventions network for interdisciplinary research.
-He holds a PhD in Economics from Warwick University where he was an Onassis Scholar and a Royal Economic Society Junior Fellow.
-His research on inequality, poverty and crime has won various awards, such as the Sir Alec Cairncross Prize in Economics, the 1st Prize of the European Science Days Interdisciplinary Award, and has been featured in the media and in various symposia, such as his “Underground Economy” TEDx talk and his “Crime and Prices” video.
-His work has been awarded grants for research, teaching, impact and engagement, and is currently funded via a £700,000 ESRC-DFID grant for education accountability in disadvantaged Indian schools.
-He is fully committed to outreach and impact, contributing to numerous consultations and policy reports.
-He is a Research Fellow in Global Sustainable Development at the Advanced Research Centre ARC and at the Institute of Labor Economics IZA, while he was a Visiting Scholar with Principal’s Fellowship at Columbia University.
-Recently he received the British Academy Rising Star Award and the RSE Henry Duncan Medal, which according to the Royal Society of Edinburgh he was awarded ‘‘for his outstanding work in the field of economics where he combines a clear mastery of the microeconomic methodology, a keen instinct for its empirical applications and a deep commitment to engagement activities.’’
+Dr Theodore Koutmeridis is a Senior Lecturer in Economics at the University of Glasgow’s Adam Smith Business School.
+He holds a PhD in Economics from the University of Warwick, where he was an Onassis Scholar and a Royal Economic Society Junior Fellow.
+His work on inequality, poverty and crime has earned various prizes, such as the Sir Alec Cairncross Prize in Economics and the 1st Prize in the European Science Days Interdisciplinary Award, and has featured widely, including his TEDx talk on the “Underground Economy”, his “Crime and Prices” video, and his “Democracy Lab” teaching approach.
+He has received awards for research, teaching, impact and engagement.
+Among other outputs, his work has been published in the Review of Economic Studies, funded by a £700,000 ESRC–DFID grant, and produced a “REF impact case study” saving around £1 million per year for the NHS.
+He has contributed to various policy reports and is affiliated with the Institute of Labor Economics, the Advanced Research Centre and Scotland Beyond Net Zero.
+His work spans disciplinary, methodological and national boundaries, encompassing settings ranging from Indian schools to Polish prisons, research across the USA, the UK, Japan, India and Poland, and academic engagements in Prague, Warsaw and Columbia Universities.
+He is the recipient of the British Academy Rising Star Award and the RSE Henry Duncan Medal, which, according to the Royal Society of Edinburgh, was awarded to him ‘‘for his outstanding work in the field of economics where he combines a clear mastery of the microeconomic methodology, a keen instinct for its empirical applications and a deep commitment to engagement activities.’’

 Impact Case Study - Increasing financial recoveries for NHS using behavioural economics insights